Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: The Fast Iterative Improvement for Imputation (F3I) algorithm

-\subsection{Theoretical Assumptions}
+\subsection{Theoretical assumptions}

-In this section, we state assumptions about the data generation procedure to derive theoretical guarantees from our algorithm.
-In practice, the algorithm can also be applied to real-life data, as we will demonstrate in our empirical study.
-First, we assume that each value in the full data matrix is drawn \textit{iid} from a fixed-variance Gaussian distribution.
+Assumptions are important--and all unrealistic to some extent--to control the behavior of the imputed values compared to the ground truth values, which are in essence unavailable, during the theoretical analysis to assess the imputation quality and the preservation of data distribution.
+Theoretical results on those controlled settings allow data-independent comparisons and are key to robust scientific advancement.
+In this section, we informally state our assumptions about the data generation procedure to derive theoretical guarantees.
+Formal statements can be found in Appendix (Section~\ref{sec:assumptions} and Algorithm~\ref{alg:data_generation}).
+In practice, those assumptions can be ignored, and F3I can be applied to real-life data, as shown in Section~\ref{sec:experiments_main}.
+First, we assume that each value in the full data matrix is drawn from independent fixed-variance Gaussian distributions (Assumption~\ref{as:x_distribution}).